The best beaches in Sicily

 Hot, dirty and chaotic, Palermo isn’t everyone’s cup of tea.
 However, if you go searching, you’ll discover elegant architecture, bustling street markets and atmospheric restaurants which spill on to the streets at night.

-If you’re travelling with older children and you’re keen to stay in Palermo, it’s easy to hop on a bus and escape to the sandy beach at Mondello, a popular Liberty-era resort just 15km from the capital.
-Be warned, Mondello is packed at the weekends, but arguably that’s part of the fun, particularly if you like people watching.
+If you’re travelling with older children and you’re keen to stay in Palermo, it’s easy to hop on a bus and escape to the sandy beach at Mondello, a popular Liberty-era resort just 15 kilometres from the capital.
+Be warned, Mondello beach is packed at the weekends, but arguably that’s part of the fun, particularly if you like people watching.

-Cefalu and Palermo are the obvious draws of Sicily’s north coast but head east from Cefalu and you’ll discover an endless supply of small and authentic beach resorts.
-The next big resort, some 90km from Cefalu is Capo d’Orlando.
+Cefalu and Palermo are the obvious draws of Sicily’s north coast but head east from Cefalu and you’ll discover an endless supply of small and authentic Sicily beach resorts.
+The next big resort, some 90 kilometres from Cefalu is Capo d’Orlando.
 It’s not as attractive as Cefalu but it has a long sweep of sand so it’s a good option for young families.
 If you like to mix your seaside holiday with some time in the mountains, you’ll discover the Nebrodi Mountains inland from this stretch of coast: this is a particularly off the beaten track area of the island.

 As with Palermo, expect traffic and chaos in Catania but also charm and character.
 Thanks to an earthquake and several eruptions from nearby Mt Etna, Catania was rebuilt in the Sicilian Baroque style in the 18th century so it has a certain elegance amid the disorder.
 There are one or two stretches of sand around Catania but otherwise the coast is predominantly rocky.